Disclaimer : English is not my native language. Feel free to correct me if I'm not clear.

 2) MS .NET 4.8 doesn't work with a 64bits wineprefix yet so you'll need to create a new 32bits

 wineprefix for MusicBee !
-It's better to use distinct wineprefix than just one wineprefix for all you windows software because if you mess up with wine components, you can simply delete the wineprefix and start again.
+It's better to use distinct wineprefix than just one wineprefix for all your windows softwares because if you mess up with wine components, you can simply delete the wineprefix and start again.

 : If you have a 4K screen, I suggest you to change the screen resolution to 240ppp in the tab Display